openshift/source-to-image/docs/builder_image.md

 build process sti must place sources and scripts inside that builder image.
 To do so sti creates a tar file containing the two and then streams that file into the builder image.
-Before executing the `assemble` script, sti untars that file and places its contents into the destination specified with the `--destination` flag or the value of the `io.s2i.destination` label set in the builder image (the default destination is `/tmp`).
+Before executing the `assemble` script, sti untars that file and places its contents into the destination specified with either the `--destination` flag or the value of the `io.s2i.destination` label set in the builder image (the default destination is `/tmp`).
 If your image does not have either `tar` or `/bin/sh` the sti build will perform an additional docker build to place the source code and scripts into an appropriate image and then run